Schloss Thalheim chapel from the High Baroque period

-Your wedding chapel with adjoining open-air stage
+Your wedding chapel with adjacent open-air stage

 The chapel belonging to the Schloss THALHEIM hotel is a little gem in many respects.
-Positioned outside the U-shaped country house courtyard but connected to the main buildings, the chapel nestles up against the adjacent slope of Schloss THALHEIM's park with its stunning gardens.
+Positioned outside the U-shaped country house courtyard but connected to the main buildings, the chapel nestles up against the adjacent slope of Schloss Thalheim's park with its stunning gardens.

-Schloss THALHEIM chapel: perfect scenery, private setting
+Schloss Thalheim chapel: perfect scenery, private setting

 The single nave building has an accessible slightly raised choir stall with wooden balustrade, small organ and direct access to the manor house.
 The chapel has a Baroque altar and all of this not far from Vienna.

-With the careful restoration of this Baroque gem, great attention was paid to largely preserving the historical structure with all its details.
+During the careful restoration of this Baroque gem, great attention was paid to largely preserving the historical structure with all its details.
 The only things added were pleasant amenities like heating, comfortable seating and a modern technology and lighting concept.

 A wedding location since the High Baroque period

-After completing several years of a travelling apprenticeship in Bavaria and Salzburg he entered into the service of Count Albert Ernst Gurland, the former owner of Schloss THALHEIM.
+After completing several years of a travelling apprenticeship in Bavaria and Salzburg he entered into the service of Count Albert Ernst Gurland, the former owner of Schloss Thalheim.
 Prandtauer created garden sculptures and cornices first of all, then a summer house later on and finally the chapel in the form it is still preserved today.
 In Thalheim he also got to know the countess' maid, Maria Elisabeth Rennberger, who he married on 21 July 1692.
 Roughly two decades later, Jakob Prandtauer finally gained world fame as the architect of Melk Abbey.

-Making the Schloss THALHEIM hotel with its integrated chapel a just as traditional as romantic location near Vienna and St. Pölten.
+Making the Schloss Thalheim hotel with its integrated chapel a just as traditional as romantic location near Vienna and St. Pölten.
 If you are planning your wedding and want to be sure that this will be the most wonderful day of your life, we look forward to receiving your no-obligation enquiry or your personal phone call on +43 2784 200 79.